ripcurlx/make-it-easy-as3/README.md

 **Example**

 Consider the following class hierarchy.
-This hierarchy illustrates a couple of complicating factors: there is an abstract base class and there is a property (Fruit.ripeness) that is not set via the constructor but by an operation of the Fruit class.
+This hierarchy illustrates a couple of complicating factors: there is a base class and there is a property (Fruit.ripeness) that is not set via the constructor but by an operation of the Fruit class.

     public class Fruit {
         private var ripeness : Number = 0.0;